grantj-re3/HandyIctDoco/languages/coding/beginner-programming-courses.md

    - [Beau Carnes | Python for Beginners – Full Course [Programming Tutorial (video) | 2022]](https://www.youtube.com/watch?v=eWRfhZUzrAc)
      * 4h40m
-     * No registration for course.
+     * No registration for course
      * He suggests you sign up to https://replit.com/ to use python [but I feel it is not required if you have it installed on your computer]

    - [Dr. Charles R. Severance | Python for Everybody - Full University Python Course (video) | 2019](https://www.youtube.com/watch?v=8DvywoWv6fI)
      * 13h40m
-     * No registration for course.
+     * No registration for course
      * https://www.py4e.com/book.php
      * https://www.py4e.com/html3/
        + Introduction